DoCoM: Compressed Decentralized Optimization with Near-Optimal Sample Complexity: Numerical Experiments

-\textbf{FEMNIST Data with LeNet-5.} We consider training a LeNet-5 (with $d=60850$ parameters) neural network on the FEMNIST dataset.
-The dataset contains $m=805263$ samples of $28 \times 28$ hand-written character images, each belongs to one of the 62 classes.
+\paragraph{FEMNIST Data with LeNet-5} Lastly, we consider training the LeNet-5 (with $d=60850$ parameters) neural network on the FEMNIST dataset.
+The dataset contains $m=805263$ samples of $28 \times 28$ hand-written character images, each belonging to one of the 62 classes.
 The samples are partitioned into $n=36$ agents according to the groups specified in \citep{caldas2019leaf}.
 These agents are arranged according to a ring topology with uniform edge weights.
-We tackle \eqref{eq:opt} with $f_i(\theta)$ taken as the cross entropy loss function of the local dataset and an $\ell_2$ regularization is applied with the parameter of $\lambda = 10^{-4}$.
-We use a decreasing learning rate at $\eta^0, \eta^0/10, \eta^0 / 100$ during the 0-15th epoch, 16-30th epoch, 30-50th epoch of training; see \Cref{app:hypprm_lenet}.
-Fig.~\ref{fig:real_main} compares the worst-agent's loss function, $\max_i f( \theta_i^t )$, against the communication cost and iteration number.
-We observe that the communication efficiency gap between the compressed and uncompressed algorithms has widened, in which \aname~and {\sf CHOCO-SGD} can achieve the same level of loss values with 10-20x less communication cost. {Moreover, \aname~has similar performance as {\sf CHOCO-SGD} in terms of the training loss, and it yields a better consensus gap than {\sf CHOCO-SGD} with the same communication budget.} Notice that in this experiment, we selected a compression ratio $k/d$ of $0.05$ and $0.1$ for \aname~and {\sf CHOCO-SGD}. \textbf{Conclusions.} We have proposed the \aname~algorithm for communication efficient decentralized learning and shown that the algorithm achieves a state-of-the-art ${\cal O}(\epsilon^{-3})$ iteration complexity.
-Future works include investigating the effect of reducing the frequency of (compressed) communication, as done in (near-)optimal algorithms such as \cite{sun2020improving, pmlr-v139-lu21a}.
+We scale the learning rate $\eta$ by 0.1 at the {\revision $\{4, 40, 80\}$-th} thousand iteration and momentum $\beta$ by 0.1 at the {\revision $\{10, 40, 80 \}$-th} thousand iteration {\revision for {\aname}}; see \Cref{app:hypprm_lenet} in the appendix for the hyperparameters values. {\revision Denote the LeNet-5 classifier ${\bf g} (x; \theta): \mathbb{R}^{28\times 28} \rightarrow \mathbb{R}^{62}$ which is parameterized by the weights vector $\theta \in \mathbb{R}^{66126}$.
+We optimize \eqref{eq:opt} with cross-entropy loss and $\ell_2$ regularization such that $f_i$ is defined over the local dataset $\{(x_j^i,y_j^i) \}_{j=1}^{m_i}$ of (image, class) pairs by